Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces: Introduction

-{\bf i}) We start with Lagrangian formulation of massless and massive fields in flat and AdS spaces and use representation for Lagrangian in terms of de Donder like divergence obtained in Refs.\cite{Metsaev:2008fs,Metsaev:2008ks,Metsaev:2009hp}.
+{\bf i}) We start with Lagrangian formulation of massless and massive fields in flat and AdS spaces and conformal fields in flat space and use representation for Lagrangian in terms of modified de Donder divergence obtained in Refs.\cite{Metsaev:2008fs}-\cite{Metsaev:2007rw}.
 We consider fields in $d$ dimensional flat space and $d+1$ dimensional AdS space.
 We use the Poincar\'e parametrization of $AdS_{d+1}$ space in which the Lorentz algebra $so(d-1,1)$ symmetries are realized manifestly.
 We use the double-traceless higher-spin fields of the Lorentz algebra $so(d-1,1)$.
-It is the use of such double-traceless fields and the Poincar\'e parametrization of AdS space that allows us to treat massless and massive fields in flat and AdS spaces on equal footing.
+It is the use of such double-traceless fields and the Poincar\'e parametrization of AdS space that allows us to treat massless and massive fields in flat and AdS spaces and conformal fields in flat space on equal footing.

 {\bf ii}) Our extended hamiltonian action is formulated in terms of $so(d-1)$ algebra fields.
 All fields appearing in our extended hamiltonian formulation are free of algebraic constraints.
 Field content entering our extended hamiltonian action involves phase space fields and Lagrange multipliers.
 Number of the Lagrangian multipliers and half of the phase space fields is equal to the number of gauge fields appearing in the Lagrangian formulation.